How To Gallery Walk First Saturday Dallas

 Leave No Trace

 Dispose of any trash properly.
 Many venues are in historic buildings with strict environmental policies.
 If you receive a brochure or map, keep it until you find a recycling bin.
-Small acts of environmental responsibility amplify the event’s cultural integrity.
+Small acts of environmental responsibility amplify the events cultural integrity.

 Tools and Resources